Fox1konelove/PingPong-Duo-Game-/README.md

 The game continues until one of the players scores 5 points.
 The main goal of the game is not to miss the ball to your edge of the screen, with the help of the platform you can prevent the ball from getting there
 Have a good game :)

+*This game was written in Python using Pygame